Italy's firms shake lockdown using shortcut in coronavirus law

 “If our factories do not reopen by April 20, we won’t be able to deliver our Autumn/Winter collections which must be sent by July to our clients all over the world,” CNMI head Carlo Capasa said in the advertisement.
 On Thursday, fashion lobby Confindustria Moda said it had signed an accord with unions over safety procedures to restart activity, when the government agrees.

 And carmakers are raring to go.
-Fiat Chrysler Automobiles NV (FCHA.MI), which has around 55,000 employees in Italy, last week also signed a safety protocol with trade unions with the aim of being ready to reopen when the government gives the greenlight.
+Fiat Chrysler Automobiles NV, which has around 55,000 employees in Italy, last week also signed a safety protocol with trade unions with the aim of being ready to reopen when the government gives the greenlight.

 Data released by the national statistics office on Thursday highlight the impact on Europe’s third-largest economy: some 2.1 million companies - just under half of the national total - employing 7.1 million people are shuttered.